deis/deis/docs/reference/self-signed-certs.rst

 Creating a Self-Signed SSL Certificate
 ======================================

-When :ref:`using the domain ssl <domain_ssl>` feature for non-production applications or when :ref:`installing SSL for the platform <platform_ssl>`, you can avoid the costs associated with the SSL certificate by using a self-signed SSL certificate.
+When :ref:`using the app ssl <app_ssl>` feature for non-production applications or when :ref:`installing SSL for the platform <platform_ssl>`, you can avoid the costs associated with the SSL certificate by using a self-signed SSL certificate.
 Though the certificate implements full encryption, visitors to your site will see a browser warning indicating that the certificate should